Filter blogs by:

 The TV as a Service Approach

-Under the PaaS approach, operators can evolve rapidly to handle new services, new business models, and new types of end devices without disruption.
-Unlike the other approaches, none of the components are implemented as discretely-defined systems or as appliances.
-There simply is nothing to maintain on the operators' premises.
+Under the PaaS approach, operators can rapidly evolve to handle new services, new business models, and new types of end devices without disruption.
+Unlike the other approaches, none of the components are implemented as discretely defined systems or appliances.
+There is nothing to maintain on the operators' premises.

-This has profound cost implications which are illustrated in the following table that charts an operator's responsibilities (and thus associated costs) for each model of deployment.
+This has profound cost implications, which are illustrated in the following table, which charts an operator's responsibilities (and thus associated costs) for each deployment model.

 Management responsibilities of cloud-based solutions